Data Protection Policy - Police Disclosures

-Personal data held by the University have to be managed in accordance with the Data Protection Act 1998.
-In general, care should be taken to ensure that any disclosure meets the conditions for "fair and lawful" processing set down in the Act, and is done for a purpose which is covered by the University's Data Protection notification with the Information Commissioner.
+Personal data held by the University have to be managed in accordance with the GDPR.
+In general, care should be taken to ensure that any disclosure meets the conditions for "fair and lawful" processing.

-- The information is required for safeguarding national security (Data Protection Act section 28); or
+- The information is required for safeguarding national security; or

-- Failure to provide the data would prejudice the prevention or detection of crime, the apprehension or prosecution of offenders, or the assessment or collection of any tax or duty (Data Protection Act section 29(3)).
+- Failure to provide the data would prejudice the prevention or detection of crime, the apprehension or prosecution of offenders, or the assessment or collection of any tax or duty.